frmwrk123/frmwrk123.github.io/_posts/2019-02-16-lotr-book-to-film.markdown

 The last book continues where the 4th book ended: Sam is on the outside of the tower at Cirith Ungol.
 He moves out of Shelob's Lair and back to the point, where he heard the voices of the orcs.
 This time he moves further into Mordor to find the main entrance of the tower.
-He arrives, uses the light of Earendil to pass some magic watch status, and finds all orcs dead.
+He arrives, uses the light of Earendil to pass some magic watch statues, and finds all orcs dead.
 One orc tries to flee but Sam touches the ring, appears bigger, and the orc moves back to the tower; Sam follows and listens to a discussion of two orcs.
 The bigger one escapes with a box, which contains the mithril coat among other things; Sam follows the other one.